Resilience through diversification: lessons learned from MOVE America

 - Faster infrastructure changes.
 With changes to support active mobility happening more quickly, could this be a sign that we can move towards agile planning cycles?

 - Choice is still a priority.
-People want more choice, and we need to continue supporting public transit along with other forms of shared mobility.
+People want more choice, and we need to continue supporting public transit along with other forms of sharing economy.

 Arity also shared insights on how these changes look through driving data – with emphasis on why people are driving and who’s driving for gig platforms, before and after the pandemic hit.
 Understanding the nuances in these changes will help providers prepare for what their riders and drivers need, and how to reach them.